Shaping Asia-Pacific Higher Education & Research

 For APRU's current contributions under this thematic priority, please see the individual programs under this priority area.

-To address key issues in Asia-Pacific higher education, APRU’s initiatives under this thematic priority are established with the broad objectives of advancing opportunities in education and research, promoting quality teaching and learning through innovation and professional development, and ensuring productive outcomes in the context of international competition and funding challenges.
+- To advance opportunities in education and research, promoting quality teaching and learning through innovation and professional development, in the context of international competition and funding challenges.

-Building networks of academic leaders and specialists will underpin APRU’s work of stimulating collaboration for capacity-building.
-Connecting international expertise to national and institutional challenges for mutual benefit will be a central strategic objective.
+- To build networks of academic leaders and specialists for capacity-building, connecting international expertise to national and institutional challenges.

-Partnering with other international organizations will ensure that the consortium plays a significant and influential role as the leading alliance of research universities and a crucial part of the Asia-Pacific higher education architecture.
+- To partner with other international organisations to ensure that the consortium plays a significant and influential policy role as the leading alliance of research universities in the region.